darinz/AML/06-applications/README.md

 - Experience with software engineering best practices
 - Understanding of distributed systems
 - Familiarity with cloud computing concepts

-## Real-World Projects

-This module culminates in **capstone projects**:
-- Build a complete ML system from data collection to deployment
-- Implement RL agents for complex environments
-- Create audio processing applications
-- Deploy models with proper monitoring and maintenance

-## Career Preparation

-- **Industry Best Practices**: How ML is applied in real companies
-- **Team Collaboration**: Working in ML teams and cross-functional groups
-- **Communication**: Explaining ML concepts to non-technical stakeholders
-- **Continuous Learning**: Staying current with rapidly evolving field

 ## Next Steps